UK Economy: Productivity vs Growth

 First of all, let's take a look at what we mean by productivity.

-The term is widely used, but less well understood.
+The term is widely used, but is less well understood.
 It is normally defined by economists when referring to labour as the “output per hours worked, which can be obtained by dividing the

 volume of goods and services produced by the country in a year (real GDP) by